How to Become a Cardiac Nurse Practitioner

 After finishing your NP education, you’re set to take the national board certification exam in your specialty area.
 Then, you can pursue one of the available certifications for cardiology NPs:

-Becoming a cardiac NP usually takes about six years of schooling, followed by two years of clinical experience to qualify for the CVNP-BC exam, the most common certification option in the specialty.
+Becoming a cardiology NP usually takes about six years of schooling, followed by two years of clinical experience to qualify for the CVNP-BC exam, the most common certification option in the specialty.
 Here’s a general timeline:

 • Step 1: BSN — 4 years